Luge-Taubitz takes gold for Germany after Fraebel blunder

 CORTINA D'AMPEZZO, Italy, Feb 10 : Germany's Julia Taubitz won an emphatic Olympic gold in the women's luge singles on Tuesday, roaring home with tears in her eyes after compatriot Merle Fraebel had a terrible third run to drop out of contention having started the day a fraction adrift.

-Elina Bota finished second become the first Latvian woman to claim a singles medal in luge, with Ashley Farquharson getting the bronze for the United States.
+Elina Bota finished second to become the first Latvian woman to claim an individual medal in any Winter Olympic sport, with Ashley Farquharson getting the bronze for the United States.

 Taubitz won by nearly a second - a huge margin in a sport where positions can be decided by thousandths - and continues her country's domination of an event they have now won 13 times out of 17, including the last eight in a row.